gokhanuluderya/ISMTE117/ProjectSummary.md

+##PROJECT OVERVIEW

-Dataset: 20newgroups data from ucirvine repo
+# Dataset: 20newgroups data from ucirvine repo

 Business case / problem
 Archiving newsgroup posts and news articles is a main use case in the news industry.
 We know that an article or a newsgroup post can also